KavitaGitCode/PreplaceJS/session-1-task/notes.md

 There global execution context, its created when a JavaScript script first starts to run, and it represents the global scope in JavaScript.

 **Call Stack**

 Call stack is present inside JS engine to manage the execution of function calls.
-It keeps track of all execution context to currently running functions and allow JS to manage function calls in LIFO manner
+It keeps track of all execution context to currently running functions and allow JS to manage function calls in LIFO manner.

 It uses the LIFO principle (Last-In-First-Out).
 When the engine first starts executing the script, it creates a global context and pushes it on the stack.
 Whenever a function is invoked, similarly, the JS engine creates a function stack context for the function and pushes it to the top of the call stack and starts executing it.

+### what is JS engine
+It's the thing that takes our JavaScript and executes it while browsing with Chrome.
+V8 is the JavaScript engine i.e. it parses and executes JavaScript code.

 # 5. What is Hoisting?